 - You should stop taking lithium as soon as you go into labour.
 Your obstetrician will need to carefully check your fluid and salt balance and the level of lithium in your blood throughout your labour.

-All the anticonvulsant mood stabilisers carry the following risks to your baby:
+Anticonvulsant mood stabilisers carry the following risks to your baby:

 - heart defects

-- spinal defects such as spina bifida
+- spinal defects, such as spina bifida

-- cleft lip
+- face and skull malformation, including cleft lip

 - extra, or deformed, fingers or toes